gamejolt/issue-tracker/README.md

 # Game Jolt Next Issue Tracker

 This is the issue tracker for Game Jolt Next!
-If you're one of the testers, feel free to add bugs and issues as you find them.
-If you're not a tester with access to Game Jolt Next (yet), you can still go ahead and look through the issue list to see what's being worked on.
-It might be interesting to follow along!
+Feel free to add any new bugs and issues you find as you come across them.

-**Please check to see if an issue is already known before posting.** We've primed the issue tracker with many known bugs that we're already working through.
-If you encounter a bug, there's a good chance we already know of the issue and have logged it, so be sure to do a quick search through the issue list before posting.
+**Before posting, check to see if an issue is already known.** There are a number of known bugs in the issue tracker already, and we're steadily working through them.
+If you encounter a bug, it may have already been reported, so do a quick search through the [list of issues](https://github.com/gamejolt/next-issue-tracker/issues) before adding a new issue.

-**Hold off on reporting issues related to performance.** We haven't done any performance optimizations yet.
-Expect jank and lag while switching pages and scrolling, and you may experience slow page loads in some places.
-Game pages in particular can get quite heavy at the moment.
-There's still a lot to be done as far as speeding up the site.
+**Don't report any issues related to performance.** Hold off on these for now.
+We still have a lot of optimization to do, so expect some jank and lag while pages load or when you scroll.
+In particular, game pages can get quite heavy at the moment.
+We're still working on speeding up the site.